renukamandapati/weather-now/README.md

 🌍 Deployment

-The project is deployed on Netlify/Vercel for easy access:
+The project is deployed on Netlify for easy access:

 🔗 Live Demo Link: [https://cozy-marigold-29f018.netlify.app/]